Activity & Use Limitation Compliance Reminder

 If you received an AUL Compliance Letter, but no longer own the Property with the AUL

-If you are not the current owner of the property listed at the disposal site address of the AUL compliance assistance letter, you may provide MassDEP with updated information by completing the form below (BWSC 127).
-This form may be completed on your computer, but must be printed, signed and mailed to MassDEP at the address included on the form.
+• If you are not the current owner of the property listed at the disposal site address of the AUL compliance assistance letter and the property was conveyed to a new owner before June 20, 2014, updated information may be provided to MassDEP either by submitting the deed using Form BWSC 113 as described above, OR by using Form BWSC 127 found here .
+Form 127 may be completed on your computer, but must be printed, signed and mailed to MassDEP at the address included on the form.

 If you have questions, please contact MassDEP by email at BWSC.Regulations@MassMail.state.ma.us or by telephone at (617) 292-5823.